miptleha/react-redux/README.md

 There is no longer any need to pass data and setters along the chain of components.
 Any component has access to the application state, and changing the state is carried out through actions in the reducer.
 [app-pure-redux](app-pure-redux) is a copy of [app-attributes](app-attributes) with additional code for redux.
 All direct data manipulation has been removed from the components.

+## Redux toolkit

+It's easier to create a store.
+Instead of a reducer, we create a slice within which we can change states.
+You no longer need to define actions separately.
+Source code in the [app-rtk](app-rtk) folder.